- Must visit

 Discover the best of Tokyo — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Tokyo trip today.

-Famous high-end sushi restaurant known for meticulous Edomae technique and an intimate counter experience in central Tokyo.
+World-famous sushi restaurant known for meticulous Edomae sushi and an intimate, formal dining experience.

 Find answers to the most common questions about traveling from Rome to Tokyo by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Tokyo, this guide helps you travel smarter and with confidence.